-Students must earn at least a "B" in BIOS 701 and EPID 701 to progress to BIOS 757 and EPID 741, respectively.
-The grade of "B" or better in EPID 741 or BIOS 757 is not required to take the progression exam.
-However, a student with a lower than "B" grade on any core course is expected to retake the class prior to graduation, regardless of performance on the Progression Exam.
-Since receiving lower than a "B" grade in six (6) or more graduate credit hours in the Department's core courses results in the dismissal of the student from the Department of Epidemiology and Biostatistics, this student will not be allowed to take the Progression Exam.
+BIOS students must earn at least a "B" in BIOS 701 and EPID 701 to progress to BIOS 758 and EPID 741 respectively.
+EPID students must earn at least a "B in EPID 701 and BIOS 701 to progress to EPID 741 and BIOS 757 respectively.
+A grade of "B" or better in EPID 741 or BIOS 757 (or BIOS 758 for BIOS Majors) is not required to take the progression exam.
+Students who earn below a "B" on any core course must retake that course prior to graduation regardless of performance on the Progression Exam.
+Since receiving lower than a "B" grade in six (6) or more graduate credit hours in the Department's core courses results in the dismissal of the student from the Department of Epidemiology and Biostatistics Graduate Program and disqualification for a graduate degree in Epidemiology or Biostatistics, this student will not be allowed to take the Progression Exam.

 The Progression Examination is prepared by the department's Exam Committee, which consists of two Epidemiology and two Biostatistics faculty, with assistance from other faculty members in the department.
-At least two faculty members will grade each question independently.
+At least two faculty members will grade each question blinded and independently.

 The Progression Examination will be given in a classroom setting.
-The exam will be closed book, but students will be provided with a formula sheet of the relevant formulas needed for the exam content.
-Students may use a calculator but are not allowed to use any software beyond output provided with the examination.
+The exam will be closed book, but students will be provided with a formula sheet of the standard formulas needed for the exam content.
+Students may use a calculator but electronic devices (including laptops, cell phones, etc.) except for basic calculators are forbidden.

-Students taking the Examination will be notified in writing of the results as soon as possible after faculty evaluation of the Examination.
+Students taking the Examination will be notified in writing of the results (pass/fail) as soon as possible after faculty evaluation of the Examination.
 Faculty members will not discuss exam results with any individual student until all students have received official notification.
 A debriefing session will be held after examination results are released to students.
 A student also may meet with his or her academic advisor to discuss performance on the exam.